 F. Gregory Gause, III, PhD

-F. Gregory Gause, III is a former member of the board of directors of the Arab Gulf States Institute in Washington and is the John H. Lindsey ‘44 Chair, professor of international affairs, and head of the international affairs department at the Bush School of Government and Public Service at Texas A&M University.
-He was previously on the faculties of the University of Vermont (1995-2014) and Columbia University (1987-95) and was a fellow for Arab and Islamic Studies at the Council on Foreign Relations in New York (1993-94).
+F. Gregory Gause, III is a member of the board of directors of the Arab Gulf States Institute in Washington and professor of international affairs and the John H. Lindsey ’44 Chair at the Bush School of Government and Public Service, Texas A&M University.
+He is a former member of the board of directors of the Arab Gulf States Institute in Washington.
+Gause is currently working at the Bush School’s Washington, DC teaching site.
+He was previously on the faculties of the University of Vermont (1995-2014) and Columbia University (1987-95) and was a fellow for Arab and Islamic Studies at the Council on Foreign Relations in New York City (1993-94).
 Gause was also a former Fulbright Scholar at the American University in Kuwait.
 His research focuses on the international politics of the Middle East, particularly the Arabian Peninsula and the Persian Gulf.
 He has published three books, most recently The International Relations of the Persian Gulf (Cambridge University Press, 2010).
-His articles have appeared in Foreign Affairs, Foreign Policy, Middle East Journal, Security Studies, Washington Quarterly, National Interest, and in other journals and edited volumes.
+His articles have appeared in Foreign Affairs, Foreign Policy, Middle East Journal, Security Studies, Washington Quarterly, The National Interest, and in other journals and edited volumes.
 He received his PhD in political science from Harvard University in 1987 and his BA summa cum laude from St. Joseph’s University in Philadelphia in 1980.
 He studied Arabic at the American University in Cairo (1982-83) and Middlebury College (1984).

 Blog Post content-type in which the post is published